Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: The K unneth bi-functor in Lagrangian Floer theory

-in the same way as Definition \ref{defnevalama}. \end{defn} \begin{prop} We can define a topology on ${\mathcal M}(\vec a_1,\vec a_{12},\vec a_2;a_-,a_+;E)$ by which this space is compact and Hausdorff. \end{prop}
+in the same way as Definition~\ref{defnevalama}. \end{defn} \begin{prop} We can define a topology on ${\mathcal M}_{\rm QT}(\vec a_1,\vec a_{12},\vec a_2;a_-,a_+;E)$ by which this space is compact and Hausdorff. \end{prop}

-The topology we use is the stable map topology which is similar to \cite[Definitions 7.1.39 and 7.1.42]{fooobook2} and \cite[Definition 10.3]{FO}.
-The proof of the proposition is similar to those in \cite[Definition 10.3]{FO}.
-The only new point is the way how we handle disk bubbles on the seam $\{0\} \times \R$ and more importantly the sphere bubbles on such disc bubbles.
-This is the point related to Remark \ref{Remark524}.
-We will discuss this point in detail in Section \ref{sec:directcomp}.
+The topology we use is the stable map topology which is similar to \cite[Definitions 7.1.39 and~7.1.42]{fooobook2} and \cite[Definition 10.3]{FO}.
+The proof of the proposition is similar to one in \cite[Definition~10.3]{FO}.
+The only new point is the way how we handle disk bubbles on the seam $\{0\} \times \R$ and more importantly the sphere bubbles on such disk bubbles.
+This is the point related to Remark~\ref{Remark524}.
+We will discuss this point in detail in Section~\ref{sec:directcomp}.